ryan-roemer/thorax-docs/src/content/api.md

 ### validateInput *view.validateInput(attributes)*

 Validate the attributes created by `serialize`, must return an array or nothing (if valid).
 It's recommended that the array contain hashes with `name` and `message` attributes, but arbitrary data or objects may be passed.
 If the array has a zero length the attributes are considered to be valid.
-Returning an array with any errors will trigger the `error` event.
+Returning an array with any errors will trigger the `invalid` event.

     validateInput: function(attributes) {
       var errors = [];